Physiotherapy

 Step 1 - Obtain a proper veterinary assessment and diagnosis.
 If this includes a full holistic assessment, so much the better.

 N.B.
-You will find that your insurance may be invalidated if you use an unqualified practitioner or one who operates outside the Veterinary Surgeons Act 1966.
-That Act provides that only manipulative therapies may be performed on your animal by a non-vet.
+You will find that your veterinary insurance may be invalidated if you use an unqualified practitioner or one who operates outside the Veterinary Surgeons Act 1966.
+That Act provides that it is only manipulative therapies that may be performed on your animal by a non-vet.
 Even then, they must be applied on the specific recommendation of a vet and under his or her supervision.
 Physiotherapists are not permitted to prescribe and supply medicines (e.g. homeopathic) for an animal.
+Physiotherapists who might see your animal without having personally been recommended by your vet and without having received a direct and explicit referral and who function without veterinary supervision are operating outside the law.

-In addition, it should be noted that animal therapists (chiropractors, osteopaths and physiotherapists), who are properly trained and qualified, will be members of their respective professional bodies and should be covered by indemnity insurance, as are vets.
+It should be noted that animal therapists (chiropractors, osteopaths and physiotherapists), who are properly trained and qualified, are likely to be members of their respective professional bodies and should be covered by indemnity insurance, as are vets.
 This protects you, should anything go amiss.
+However, this is also likely to be negated if the therapist operates outside the terms of the Veterinary Surgeons Act (above).

-Christopher Day refers appropriate cases for physiotherapy.
+Christopher Day as a holistic vet generally supports the use of these therapies and refers appropriate cases for Physiotherapy.
 He is unable, however, to act as a convenience 'cover' for those who do not observe the provisions of the Veterinary Surgeons Act.
-Similar conditions apply for: Osteopathy, Bowen Therapy, Tellington Touch (TTouch), Massage, Cranial Osteopathy, Craniosacral Therapy and Lymphatic Drainage.
+Similar conditions apply for: Osteopathy, Chiropractic, Bowen Therapy, Tellington Touch (TTouch), Massage, Cranial Osteopathy, Craniosacral Therapy and Lymphatic Drainage.

 Holistic, Alternative, Natural or Complementary?